Sinhika/SimpleOres2/README.md

 Repository for SimpleOres2

-Created by AleXndrTheGr8st, maintained by Sinhika.
+Created by AleXndrTheGr8st, maintained by Sinhika, 1.15.2 port by Paint_Ninja.

-Forge 1.14.2 port enabled thanks to Cadiboo's LGPL-licensed example code
+Forge 1.15.2 port enabled thanks to Cadiboo's LGPL-licensed example code
 <https://github.com/Cadiboo/Example-Mod> that he made free to all to borrow,
 in the hopes of encouraging good coding practices in Forge mods.
 I hope I did a good job with it.

+Thanks also to Paint_Ninja for doing the initial 1.15.2 port, which encourages me to get back to tackling all the messy issues involved in porting these mods up from 1.12.2

-**WARNING: 1.14 is a Work-in-Progress, Do Not Use.**
+**WARNING: 1.15 is a Work-in-Progress; expect frequent changes!**

 License
 -------